Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Introduction

 Using the World Values Survey (WVS) as our ground truth, we apply this correlation-based framework to compare two methods for model steering (i.e., conditioning models to become more representative of various demographic subgroups): \begin{enumerate*}[label=(\arabic*)] \item persona prompting with general-purpose LLMs; and \item demographically fine-tuned models, specifically OpinionGPT \citep{haller_opiniongpt_2024} \end{enumerate*}.
 Persona prompting uses prompt engineering to alter the model's input context and invoke its internal "concept" of a demographic from its pretrained distribution.
 In contrast, fine-tuning embeds a group's perspectives directly into the model's parameters by training on natural language corpora authored by members of that group.

-Our analysis asks three research questions: \begin{enumerate}[label=RQ\arabic*, leftmargin=*,noitemsep,nolistsep] \item Does fine-tuning on demographic-specific natural language produce better approximate marginal distributions than prompting? \item To what extent can either method reproduce the multivariate correlation structures found in real human survey data? \item How does the representativeness of methods hold up when evaluated across different demographic subgroups and value domains? \end{enumerate}

-We make two primary contributions: \begin{enumerate*}[label=(\arabic*)] \item we introduce a new evaluation framework for survey-based evaluations of LLMs that uses both marginal distributions and correlation structures to reveal hidden failures in model representativeness; and \item we use this to provide a systematic comparison of demographic fine-tuned and persona-prompted LLMs regarding model steerability \end{enumerate*}.
-We find that while fine-tuning moves models towards "human-like" marginals, capturing the latent structures of human opinion remains an unsolved challenge.
+Our primary contribution is the introduction of a new framework for survey-based evaluations of LLMs that uses both marginal distributions and correlation structures to reveal hidden failures in model representativeness and is easy to adapt to other use cases as required.
+As a secondary contribution, we demonstrate the diagnostic value of our framework through an illustrative case study comparing demographic fine-tuned and persona-prompted LLMs for model steering.

+Using this framework, we investigate the following research questions: \begin{enumerate}[label=RQ\arabic*, leftmargin=*] \item To what extent can common steering methods shift marginal response distributions toward those observed in human survey data? \item Do improvements in marginal alignment imply improved structural alignment in terms of inter-question correlation patterns? \item How does the representativeness vary across demographic subgroups and value domains when evaluated under this framework? \end{enumerate}

+We find that while fine-tuning and persona prompting can move models towards "human-like" marginals, substantial divergence in the correlation structure remains under both approaches.